 How to Play Poker

 How to play poker depends on the version itself.
-Different poker versions have different gaming and dealing procedures and different wagering rounds.
-So in order to cater to the needs of all poker fans, we are going to discuss the gaming process of four of the most popular poker versions.
+Different versions of poker have different gaming and dealing procedures and different wagering rounds.
+So to cater to the needs of all poker aficionados, we are going to discuss the gaming process of four of the most popular poker versions.

-There is no skill or decision making needed in Straight Poker.
+There is not much skill or decision making needed in Straight Poker.
 In this game, each player will place an Ante bet and is dealt 5 cards.
 A wagering round will then begin, and players will raise and re-raise or fold.
-When the wagering round is over, each player will show his 5 cards, and the showdown will begin, and the highest poker hand will win.
+When the wagering round is over, each player will show his/her 5 cards.
+At showdown, the highest poker hand will win and scoop the pot.

 Texas Hold’em Poker: